 - Poor morning vision that improves throughout the day

 - Foreign body sensation

 If any of these symptoms are experienced, it's strongly recommended to schedule a comprehensive eye exam with an eye care professional.
-The exam will allow the doctor to make a diagnosis, either of FCD, or any other potentially vision-threatening disorder, and prescribe the appropriate treatment.
+The exam will allow the optometrist to make a diagnosis, either of FCD, or any other potentially vision-threatening disorder, and prescribe the appropriate treatment.

 One of the earliest signs of FCD is a lower than normal number of endothelial cells within the cornea.
 This alone is not enough to cause a noticeable change in vision, meaning that few people ever notice it on their own without a medical diagnosis.
-The next symptoms likely to develop are the thinning or thickening of the cornea, and the growth of small lesions called guttata in the corneal endothelium.
+The next symptoms likely to develop are the thinning or thickening of the cornea and the growth of small lesions called guttata in the corneal endothelium.
 The thinning or thickening of the cornea is likely going to affect visual acuity, providing the first noticeable symptom that brings people to their eye doctor.

-In recent years, an advanced form of DLEK called femtosecond laser-assisted Descemet stripping endothelial keratoplasty (FS-DSEK) has shown encouraging results for treatment of the disease.
+In recent years, an advanced form of DLEK called femtosecond laser-assisted Descemet stripping endothelial keratoplasty (FS-DSEK) has shown encouraging results for the treatment of the disease.